-• Description: When set, Web Client will display Reply-To field on email send, prefilled with this value.
+• Description: When set, the Ticket Email Editor in the Web Client displays a Reply-To field prefilled with this value.

 Please read the detailed information about ConSol CM Reply-To addresses in section Scripts of Type Email in the ConSol CM Administrator Manual.